ERES2014/ERES2014.github.io/_posts/2015-05-29-session-2-careers.md

 **Daniel Angerhausen (DA):** received his PhD from the German Sofia Institute and then from CalTech.
 He then moved on to a postdoc at RPI, and is now an NPP fellow at Goddard.
 He in the n the process of starting up a company that he will tell you more about.

-~~**Dave Spiegel (DS):** received his PhD in Astronomy from Columbia University, and subsequently took postdocs at Princeton and at the Institute for Advanced Study.
-He now works as an R&D Data Scientist at Sum Labs.~~
+**Dave Spiegel (DS):** received his PhD in Astronomy from Columbia University, and subsequently took postdocs at Princeton and at the Institute for Advanced Study.
+He now works as an R&D Data Scientist at Sum Labs.

-**Last minute substitution - Daniel Angerhausen (DA):** has graciously agreed to join the panel at the last minute to fill-in for Dave  Spiegel.
+**Last minute substitution - Daniel Angerhausen (DA):** has graciously agreed to join the panel at the last minute to fill-in for Dave  Spiegel, who was not able to join us.

 **Opening Remarks**